werkbot/framewerk/docs/en/form.md

 );
 ```

-## Select
+## Select Properties
-Positions label inside of select dropdown and adds Font Awesome icon for dropdown
+Positions the label with `for="input-element-id"` inside of select dropdown and adds Font Awesome icon for dropdown
 ```
 $component-form-select-properties:(
   backgroundColor: getThemeProperty(backgroundColorLight),